konsoletyper/teavm-site/_docs/flavour/json.md

 `serialize` and `deserialize`.
 Both operate on JSON nodes represented by `Node` class, so some additional code is required to convert to and from string.

+Unlike normal Jackson, Flavour requires that all persistable classes are marked with `@org.teavm.flavour.json.JsonPersistable` annotation.

 # Supported subset of Jackson